 Registered land or land encumbered by conservation rights - Special assessment treatment is available for land that is either registered in perpetuity under the Illinois Natural Areas Preservation Act or encumbered in perpetuity by a conservation right under the Real Property Conservation Rights Act.
 Any improvement, dwelling or other structure on the land is assessed as similar property in that county.
-In counties other than those with a population of more than 200,000 that classify property for taxation, the land is assessed at 8 1/3 percent of its fair market value if not registered or encumbered (i.e. at 25 percent of the statutory 33 1/3 percent).
+In counties other than those with a population of more than 200,000 that classify property for taxation, the land is assessed at 8 1/3 percent of its fair market value if not registered or encumbered (ie. at 25 percent of the statutory 33 1/3 percent).
 In counties that classify property, the assessment is at 25 percent of the ordinance level for that class of property.
-Application to the chief county assessment officer must be made by January 31 of the year the taxpayer wants the special assessment to begin.
+Application to the chief county assessment to begin.
 The taxpayer must notify the chief county assessment officer within 30 days of the land no longer qualifying, and, unless the release is caused by certain circumstances, that taxpayer will be liable for a 10 year recovery of the tax benefits plus 10 percent interest.